 Here’s the small downfall of this plant-based butter, caramel sauce ends up breaking down the buttercream causing it to slightly liquefy as it’s concentrated.
 At the same time, I was traveling via train on a hot day however the train was cool.
 My suggestion is to add 1 tablespoon of Meringue powder in place of 1 teaspoon of Meringue powder if you are going to use a chocolate or caramel sauce.
 My staff popped those cupcakes in the refrigerator to firm up and voila it was greatness.

 1 teaspoon of Meringue powder

 2 tablespoons of organic vanilla

 In your mixing bowl, combine the confectioners’ sugar, one stick of butter, meringue powder, and water mixing on medium.
 After one minute, add in the next stick of butter and vanilla mix on high.
-When I make my butter cream, I usually walk away leaving the mixer on high for 5-10 minutes you will end of with a very fluffy buttercream.
-Use a spatula to spread on your cakes or cupcakes or add to a piping bag using Wilton tip 1M to pipe beautiful rosettes.
+With a spatula, spread on your cakes or cupcakes or add to a piping bag using Wilton tip 1M to pipe beautiful rosettes.

 I had so much fun learning how to make these fun and delicious Italian cookies.
 Guess what?
 These cookies have been traced to Prato, Italy and is Latin for biscoctus meaning double baked.
 I asked my Facebook followers to vote should I dip it in milk, dark, or white chocolate and almost everyone said dip it in all of the chocolate flavors and so I did.
 I love sipping on a sugar free hot cocoa or a cup of coffee dipping my Biscotti in for that upmost comfort feeling.
 You know the taste of the biscotti and coffee together melting in your mouth.
 It’s August….but winter is coming so start practicing this delicious recipe.